RULE 11 - DISCIPLINE AND REMOVAL

 17. Use or threat of political influence on employment status.

-18. Violation of department rules, policies, procedures or City ordinance.
+19. Violation of department rules, policies, procedures or City ordinances.

-It is the intent of the Commission to establish disciplinary procedures which are commensurate with the reasons or causes for disciplinary action.
-The principle of progressive discipline should be applied when repeated action is necessary.
-The following types of disciplinary action are listed in order of their increasing severity.
+It is the intent of the Commission to establish levels of discipline which are commensurate with the reasons or causes for disciplinary action.
+The following types of disciplinary action may be imposed and will normally be administered progressively, in the following order: (CSC 12/15/15)

-A disciplinary warning includes an interview between the employee and supervisor covering the details of the problem, plans for correcting the problem and a warning memo to document the event.
+A disciplinary warning includes a verbal discussion between the employee and supervisor covering the details of the problem, plans for correcting the problem and a written memo to document the event.
+(CSC 12/15/15)

 B. Written Reprimand

-The written reprimand is a letter documenting the rules violation, a plan for future avoidance, a warning about future disciplinary action, and an acknowledgment signature by the offending employee.
-It is used in repeated violations or if the initial violation is severe enough.
+A written reprimand is a letter documenting the rules violation, a plan for future avoidance, and a warning about future disciplinary action.
+(CSC 12/15/15)

-Employees may be suspended without pay for disciplinary reasons for periods not to exceed ninety calendar days.
-Suspension of thirty-one to ninety calendar days may be appealed by the employee to the Commission.
+A suspension is an involuntary absence from work without pay for a period not to exceed ninety calendar days.
 In general, suspensions are more appropriate in situations involving misconduct rather than substandard performance.
+(CSC 12/15/15)

-1. Temporary demotions, those up to one hundred eighty days, are appropriate for misconduct.
+1. In general, temporary demotions, those up to one hundred eighty days, are more appropriate for misconduct.
+(CSC 12/15/15)

-2. Permanent demotions, those over one hundred eighty days, are appropriate for substandard performance.
+2. In general, permanent demotions, those over one hundred eighty days, are more appropriate for substandard performance.
+(CSC 12/15/15)

 3. A voluntary demotion may be granted to avoid other disciplinary action if agreed to by the employee and by management.

-4. Employees who are demoted may return to their prior status class or to a lower job class in the same occupational field.
-If no vacancy exists, they will be placed on the corresponding lay-off list.
+4. An employee who is demoted may return to their prior status class or to a lower job class in the same occupational field.
+If no vacancy exists, the employee will be placed on the corresponding layoff list.

-Discharge of an employee is appropriate for persistent substandard performance, gross or repeated misconduct, or severe initial misconduct.
+Discharge is the involuntary separation of an employee from employment and is appropriate for substandard performance, repeated misconduct, or a single incident of severe misconduct.
+(CSC 12/15/15)

-Disciplined employees may appeal to the Commission, a suspension of over thirty days, a permanent demotion (including salary decreases), or a discharge if they believe those rules and procedures have been improperly applied by management.
+Disciplined employees may appeal to the Commission, only as provided herein.
+An employee may appeal to the Commission a suspension of over thirty days, a permanent demotion (including salary decreases), or a discharge.
+(CSC 12/15/15)

 Employees who have not completed their probationary period have no appeal rights.

-When, in its judgment, an employee's appeal for a disciplinary hearing is appropriate under the Rules, the Commission will arrange for such hearing and subsequent findings and decisions will be published.
+When, in the Commission’s judgment, an employee's appeal for a disciplinary hearing is appropriate under the Rules, the Commission will arrange for such hearing and subsequent findings and decisions will be issued.
+(CSC 12/15/15)

 A. Hearing Notice

-1. The Commission will provide the disciplined employee, the employee's representative, and management with at least ten -day notice of the time and place of the disciplinary hearing.
+1. The Commission will provide the disciplined employee and management with at least ten days’ notice of the time and place of the hearing.
+(CSC 12/15/15)

-2. Veteran's Hearing - When notice to remove a veteran has been received by the Civil Service Commission from the Department Head or his/her designee, the Secretary to the Commission will establish a tentative hearing date.
-The hearing will be scheduled no more than twenty calendar days following the end of the veteran's sixty day appeal period or the receipt of the appeal notice, whichever occurs first.
-(CSC 4/23/98)
+Upon receipt of a timely written request for a hearing from a veteran the Commission will establish a hearing date.
+The hearing will be scheduled no more than twenty calendar days following the end of the veteran’s sixty day appeal period or the receipt of the appeal notice, whichever occurs first.
+(CSC 4/23/98) (CSC 12/15/15)

 B. Hearing Authority

-The Commission may conduct the disciplinary hearing or it may appoint a hearing examiner or a trial board to conduct the hearing and report their findings and recommendations to the Commission.
+A Commissioner may conduct the disciplinary hearing or the Commission may appoint a hearing examiner to conduct the hearing and report findings and recommendations to the Commission.
 The Commission and its appointees have the power of subpoena to require attendance of witnesses and submittal of pertinent documents, to administer oaths, and to continue the hearing from time to time.
 No more than five subpoenas may be issued without approval of a Commissioner.
 Management and the appellant employee may be represented by counsel.
+(CSC 12/15/15)

 C. Hearing Procedure

-The procedures in a disciplinary hearing will be as informal as practicable, follow Minnesota Rules, part 1400.7300 Rules of Evidence, will have a verbatim record kept, and be conducted in the following sequence:
+The procedures in a disciplinary hearing will be as informal as practicable, follow Minnesota Rules, part 1400.7300 Rules of Evidence, will have a verbatim audio recording kept, and be conducted in the following sequence: (CSC 12/15/15)

 1. Management or the representative of management presents evidence in support of their disciplinary action.